 Regular sporting matches against local schools teach the skills of being good hosts and visitors as well as good sports players.
-We take part in the annual district tournaments for football, netball, cricket, rugby, tennis and athletics teaching the Olympic value of participation in good spirit as being most important.
+We take part in the annual district tournaments for football, netball, rugby, tennis and athletics teaching the Olympic value of participation in good spirit as being most important.

-We take part in the local Infant Music Festival, as well as various concerts including one in London for Barnardo's and one for Young Voices.
+We take part in the local Infant Music Festival, as well as various concerts including one in London for Young Voices.